 - Hapten-type: Antibodies react against a medicament-erythrocyte-complex (e.g. penicillin, ampicillin).

-For all three mechanisms, opsonized erythrocytes are degraded in the MMS and the resulting hemolytic anemia does not regress until medication is terminated.
-One should consider that, for the autoimmune type, antibodies persist for several months even if medication was terminated.
+For all three mechanisms, opsonized erythrocytes are degraded in the MMS and the resulting hemolytic anemia does not regress until the medication is terminated.
+One should consider that, for the autoimmune type, antibodies persist for several months even if the medication was terminated.

 Rhesus-Incompatibility of Newborns

 As the name states, the cause is a Rhesus incompatibility between the blood of the fetus and the blood of the mother.
 If an Rh-D-negative mother gives birth to an Rh-D-positive child, she is Rh-D sensitized and produces anti-D-antibodies of the IgG class, which can pass the placenta.
 These antibodies are capable to pass the placenta during the next pregnancy, which leads to hemolysis of the fetal erythrocytes if the fetus is Rhesus factor D-positive.

 In severe cases, rhesus incompatibility leads to the death of the fetus (hydrops fetalis).
 In milder cases, the newborn shows jaundice with hepatosplenomegaly at birth.
 Also, paleness, tachycardia, and edemas can be present.